JustinTArthur/serverwamp/docs/getting_started.rst

 Error responses:
 """"""""""""""""
-You can respond to the caller to let them know an error has occurred by returning an ``RPCError``.
+You can respond to the caller to let them know an error has occurred by returning an ``RPCErrorResult``.
 Just like regular results, errors can have arguments.

 .. code-block:: python

-    return serverwamp.RPCError(
+    return serverwamp.RPCErrorResult(
         kwargs={
             'errorCode': 'BAD_INPUT'
             'errorMessage': 'You should have supplied a number instead of a string.'